-Discretionary funds such as State Chapter 1 may be used only under certain circumstances within the parameters established by the "Revised State Chapter 1 Guidelines" (Policy 96-0124-PO3).
+Discretionary funds such as State Chapter 1 funds may be used only under certain circumstances within the parameters established by the "Revised State Chapter 1 Guidelines" (Policy 96-0124-PO3).

 Under the guidelines for State Chapter I spending, buses for field trips may be used for trips within Chicago city limits only.
 Object 5500 -- Student Travel Expense -- may be used for trips beyond the Chicago city limits only with educational justification and only for reasonable expenses.
-The State Chapter I "Travel procedures" form must be submitted and approved prior to the trip.
+The State Chapter I "Travel Procedures" form must be submitted and approved prior to the trip.

-These guidelines are available for review at each school, the region Area Instruction oo Offices, the Office of Schools and Regions, the Office of Policy, the Office of School Leadership Development, and the Office of the Board.
+These guidelines are available for review at each school, the Area Instruction Offices, the Office of Schools and Regions, and the Office of the Board.